 Vasovagal syncope (VVS), also known as neurocardiogenic syncope or reflex syncope, is the most common type of fainting.

-VVS occurs when the area of your nervous system that controls blood pressure and heart rate stops working as it should, usually in response to an outside trigger.
+VVS occurs when the area of your autonomic nervous system that controls blood pressure and heart rate stops working as it should, usually in response to an outside trigger.
 Common triggers include:

 VVS is usually a benign condition that you can avoid once you know your triggers.
 Because you can’t always avoid your known triggers, however, it’s important to lie or sit down if you feel a fainting episode coming on.